kouklinaa/Term-extraction/README.md

 ## Algorithm

-The main script consists of three parts :

 * **I. Loading corpora**

   The html versions of bulletins are passed to *XMLReader* module.
 It transforms them into AlvisNLP documents which store not only the textual output of the bulletin but also the corresponding html tags.

 * **II.
 Preprocessing**
-  * The documents are later segmented into sentences and tokenized with the standard segmentation plan of AlvisNLP :
+  * The documents are later segmented into sentences and tokenized with the segmentation plan of AlvisNLP :

   ```xml
   <import>res://segmentation.plan</import>
   ```

-  * Then, the lemmatization step begins.
+  * Then, the lemmatization part begins.
 Once TreeTagger has processed the corpus, it adds the predicted POS tag and lemma to the respective posFeature and lemmaFeature features of the corresponding annotations.
   ```xml
   <!-- NB: it is necessary to indicate the path
   to the TreeTagger executable and